-In many states, ACA health insurance plans only provide HMO plans which don’t cover out-of-network doctors.
-HMO plans also prevent you from visiting a specialist before visiting a PCP (primary care provider) for referral.
+In many states, ACA health insurance plans only provide HMO plans which don't cover out-of-network doctors.
+HMO plans also prevent you from visiting a specialist without visiting a PCP (primary care provider) for referral first.

 On the other hand, most gap health insurance provides the flexibility to visit any doctor.
 Many gap health insurance plans are PPO plans that have a wide variety of healthcare providers across the country that you can visit without a referral from a PCP.
 Of course, if you visit providers within the PPO network, your out-of-pocket expenses will be even lower.

 While ACA insurance plans are required to cover prescription drugs, most gap health insurance plans don't cover prescription drugs, and some cover only inpatient prescription drugs.